CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 ## Step 7.
 Rendering a list of students from a data array

-When we render components in React, we usually get the data from an api or some other data source.
+When we render components in React, we usually get the data from an API or some other data source.
 We can iterate over data lists with `.map()` to render each component.

-Add the following data to the top of your `main.jsx` file.
+Add the following data to the top of your `/src/main.jsx` file.

 ```js
 const studentList = [